-Miss M. Pozo Such
+Miss M. Potel

 In Years 10 and 11 we offer a broad range of GCSE subjects.
-In addition to the core subjects, students will also study either Co-ordinated Science Double Award or the 3 separated Sciences.
+In addition to the core subjects, students will also study either Science Trilogy Double Award or the 3 separate Sciences.
 They may also choose from a wide range of optional subjects including Art and Design, Business Studies, Computer Science, Drama, Geography, Graphics, Health and Social Care, History, Food Technology, Media Studies, Music, Physical Education, Religious Education, Sociology and Textiles.
 Teaching and learning takes place in ability sets for the core GCSE subjects and in mixed ability groups for optional subjects.

 Pastoral support and guidance are provided by Form Tutors, the Assistant Heads of Upper School and the Head of Upper School, who work in conjunction with the Inclusion Team and School Counsellor when necessary.